Coffee used to be a habit. Now, it’s a hobby—with provenance.

 From single dose grinders, to coffee pucks, the influx of specialty coffee and equipment into households has gained considerable momentum.

-One surprising sales channel for gooseneck kettles is coffee shops themselves, an echo of the growth strategy behind oat milk.
+One surprising sales channel for gooseneck kettles is coffee shops themselves, an echo of the growth strategy behind oat milk and dairy alternatives, one of the fastest-growing beverage trends.
 Blue Bottle Coffee prominently displays and sells an expensive gooseneck kettle in stores and on their site.
 This is a way for them to emphasize the premium quality of the experience—to get that $3 cup of coffee at home might require the Blue Bottle x Fellow Electric Kettle (almost $200); while selling the customer a gooseneck kettle is a substitute for selling them coffee, offering them an expensive kettle is a complement to the coffee.

 Coffee is a massive industry: Over 2 billion cups of coffee are consumed each day, and Americans drink more coffee than soda, tea, and juice combined.
 While the coffee shop business has plenty of established players, new entrants are popping up to take advantage of new markets that larger chains won’t touch.

-Scooter's Coffee is a coffee chain growing its location count at over 20% annually, through a franchise model that focuses on selling coffee through kiosk-style drive-throughs that have a smaller physical footprint than a traditional store, and a startup cost roughly half that of a Dunkin franchise.
+Scooter’s Coffee is rapidly expanding through franchising, an increasingly common trend in the restaurant industry, through a franchise model that focuses on selling coffee through kiosk-style drive-throughs that have a smaller physical footprint than a traditional store and a startup cost roughly half that of a Dunkin franchise.

 Scooter's has identified a low-cost model that allows them to launch locations in places that competitors can't afford.
 For Scooter's, this means building smaller stores that are purely drive-through, meaning they save on both startup costs and labor.
 It’s an attractive deal to someone who wants a side hustle in the restaurant business but can’t afford the startup cost of a larger chain.
 Many companies have competed with higher-priced brands by letting their customers trade convenience and quality for price; Wish has been able to undercut Amazon on price by selling products to customers who are willing to wait for slow shipping, for example.
 Scooter’s uses the same approach by starting smaller stores in more out-of-the-way locations.